Native Grasses for Ontario Gardens

 Exposure: Sun, part shade

-Sweetgrass is sacred to the Indigenous people of North America who burn it in ceremonies.
+Sweetgrass is a cherished native plant valued for its cultural significance, ornamental beauty, and ecological value.
+It is a low-growing, cool season grass which emits a delightful vanilla-like fragrance from the leaves and flowers.
+Sweetgrass is sacred to the Indigenous people of North America who braid and burn it in cultural practices.
 It is also used for weaving baskets.

 Side-oats Grama (Bouteloua curtipendula)